 How is Canuck Place funded?

 Canuck Place Children’s Hospice has an operating budget of approximately $15 million per year.
-With the phased opening of Canuck Place – Dave Lede House – Abbotsford the operating budget will increase due to two locations providing care for all of BC.
+With the phased operations of Canuck Place – Dave Lede House in Abbotsford, this budget will increase due to two locations providing care for all of BC.